prajwalzingare/UserList-fulllstack-app/README.md

 8. mongoose connect is use only for connection it is dont have to do anything about usemodel or user schema.
 9. Method learn while writing code.
 10. frond end created.
+11. learned about routing in express refrence to video for better understanding(https://youtu.be/2GAw4RVxnr0)